-The District maintains four individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, debt service 2001, debt service 2004, and capital projects 2004 funds.
-The funds are all considered to be major funds.
+The District currently maintains four individual governmental funds for external reporting.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general, debt service 2001, debt service 2004, and capital projects funds.
+All of the funds are considered to be major funds.